 - 1) WCWDM: The immediate short-term solution within the existing WSS of these three WSAs would be to implement proper (large scale) Water Demand Management measures.
 This would include a revenue enhancement project, where unauthorised connections (that are not on pumping mains or gravity mains) are regularised through the installation of domestic meters.
 Payment for water consumption by the non-indigents will decrease the water demand.
-Newcastle LM is spending most of its WSIG funding (currently) on WCWDM projects, as evidenced in Table 14.66. - 2) Replace Raw water gravity mains to Ngagane WTP: Two raw water gravity feed pipelines from the Ntshingwayo Dam, delivering an average of approximately 70 Ml/day to Ngagane Water Treatment Plant.
+Newcastle LM is spending most of its WSIG funding (currently) on WCWDM projects, as evidenced in Table 14.66.
+ADM have a R40m NRW project in the planning stage (2022) and this is funded by WSIG. - 2) Replace Raw water gravity mains to Ngagane WTP: Two raw water gravity feed pipelines from the Ntshingwayo Dam, delivering an average of approximately 70 Ml/day to Ngagane Water Treatment Plant.
 The pipeline lengths are approximately 20 km each.
 The one pipeline is a pre-stressed concrete pipeline with internal diameter 690 mm, and the second pipe is a steel pipe with internal diameter 590 mm for 15.3 km coupled to an AC pipe with internal diameter 590 mm for 4.7 km.
-The present allocation from the Ntshingwayo Dam is 113.5 Ml/day via the pipelines, but uThukela Water has stated that the most they have ever received in a day from these pipelines is 90 Ml32.
+The present allocation from the Ntshingwayo Dam is 113.5 Ml/day via the pipelines, but uThukela Water has stated that the most they have ever received in a day from these pipelines is 90 Ml.
 These pipelines are in excess of 50 years old and, although the pre-stressed concrete pipe has undergone some refurbishment/repair in recent years, there are still visible leaks at scour, air and isolating valves on both raw water pipelines.